Ultimate Hartselle Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment plan that requires scouting out homes that are appealing to investors and putting them under a purchase contract.
-However you don’t close on the house: once you control the property, you get an investor to become the buyer for a price.
-The real estate investor then settles the purchase.
-You are selling the rights to the contract, not the house itself.
+Wholesaling is a real estate investment plan that entails scouting out residential properties that are attractive to real estate investors and putting them under a sale and purchase agreement.
+When an investor who wants the residential property is found, the contract is sold to the buyer for a fee.
+The contracted property is bought by the investor, not the wholesaler.
+You're selling the rights to the purchase contract, not the home itself.

 Factors to Consider